 Nose

-Deep and fruity with great length.
-Rich in its youth with well-integrated woody notes, this is a wine made for aging.
-Persan does not reveal itself immediately; it can be enjoyed young for its freshness and liveliness, but with patience and a few years of aging, it will open up more and its tannins will soften.
+Deep and fruity with excellent length.
+Rich and indulgent in its youth with well-integrated woody notes, this is a wine built for aging.
+Le Persan does not reveal itself immediately; it can be enjoyed young for its freshness and vibrancy, but with patience and a few years of aging, it will open up further and its tannins will soften.

 Serve